Applying for Grants

 Helpful information before you submit an application:

 The Chesapeake Bay Stewardship Fund has three ways to get funding.
 You can apply through the Small Watershed Grants Program or the Innovative Nutrient and Sediment Reduction Program (both are described in the same RFP, which is released annually -- the most recent version is located to the right).
 These grants have an emphasis on implementation, rather than design or research.
-If you are not at the point of implementation, you may wish to explore the option of Technical Assistance.
-Applying for Technical Assistance describes this program in more detail.
+If you are not at the point of implementation, you may wish to explore the option of the Technical Capacity Grants Program.
+Applying for Technical Capacity describes this program in more detail.

 Small Watershed Vs. Innovative Nutrient and Sediment Reduction: